harryho/blog-hugo/content/cache/golang/go-program-lang.md

 We’ve now covered the basic data types of Go.
 The next step is to show how they can be combined into larger groupings like arrays and structs, and then into data structures for solving real programming problems; that is the topic of Chapter 4.

 4. Composite Types

 In Chapter 3 we discussed the basic types that serve as building blocks for data structures in a Go program; they are the atoms of our universe.
 In this chapter, we’ll take a look at composite types, the molecules created by combining the basic types in various ways.
 We’ll talk about four such types—arrays, slices, maps, and structs— and at the end of the chapter, we’ll show how structured data using these types can be encoded as and parsed from JSON data and used to generate HTML from templates.

 Arrays and structs are aggregate types; their values are concatenations of other values in memory.
 Arrays are homogeneous—their elements all have the same type— whereas structs are heterogeneous.
 Both arrays and structs are fixed size.
 In contrast, slices and maps are dynamic data structures that grow as values are added.

 ## Arrays

-An array is a fixed-length sequence of zero or more elements of a particular type.
+Anarray is a fixed-length sequence of zero or more elements of a particular type.
 Because of their fixed length, arrays are rarely used directly in Go.
 Slices, which can grow and shrink, are much more versatile, but to understand slices we must understand arrays first.

 Individual array elements are accessed with the conventional subscript notation, where subscripts run from zero to one less than the array length.
 The built-in function len returns the number of elements in the array.

 ```go